-Dr. Chahine has been serving as assistant professor of pharmacy practice at Palm Beach Atlantic University’s Gregory School of Pharmacy since 2007 and as clinical pharmacist at JFK Medical Center since 2008.
-His primary responsibilities include coordinating and lecturing in the integrated infectious diseases pharmacotherapy course, facilitating case studies in pharmacotherapy, and precepting pharmacy students and residents in clinical pharmacy, internal medicine, and infectious diseases.Dr.
-Chahine is recognized by the Board of Pharmacy Specialties as Board Certified Pharmacotherapy Specialist with Added Qualifications in Infectious Diseases.
+Dr. Chahine is an associate professor of pharmacy practice at Palm Beach Atlantic University’s Gregory School of Pharmacy and a clinical pharmacist at JFK Medical Center.
+His primary responsibilities include coordinating and teaching the integrated infectious diseases pharmacotherapy course, facilitating case studies in therapeutics, and precepting pharmacy students and residents in internal medicine and infectious diseases.
+He was the recipient of four teaching awards including 2013 Preceptor Servant Leader Award, 2009 and 2010 Preceptor of Distinction Award, and 2008 Teacher of the Year Award.
+Dr. Chahine is recognized by the Board of Pharmacy Specialties as a board certified pharmacotherapy specialist with added qualifications in infectious diseases.
 He is certified by the American Pharmacists Association in Pharmacy-Based Immunization Delivery and Medication Therapy Management.
-In addition, he has certificates in teaching and learning and research and scholarship from the American College of Clinical Pharmacy (ACCP).
-Dr. Chahine serves as the college of pharmacy faculty liaison for ACCP and as a referee for several pharmacy journals and textbooks.
-He has published articles and continuing education programs for pharmacists and consultant pharmacists primarily in the area of infectious diseases in The Annals of Pharmacotherapy, American Journal of Health-System Pharmacy, U.S. Pharmacist, Drug Topics, and Pharmacy Times.
-He has presented numerous posters and podium presentations at local, state, and national pharmacy meetings.
-Dr. Chahine was awarded “Preceptor of Distinction” award in 2009 and 2010, and was named “Teacher of the Year” in 2008 by the Gregory School of Pharmacy.
-Dr. Chahine graduated from Saint-Joseph University with a “Doctorat d’exercice en Pharmacie” degree and from the Lebanese American University with a “Doctor of Pharmacy” degree.
-He completed a drug information internship at Eli Lilly and a pharmacy practice residency at Mary Imogene Bassett Hospital affiliated with Columbia University.
+In addition, he has completed certificates in teaching and learning, research and scholarship, and leadership and management through the American College of Clinical Pharmacy.
+Dr. Chahine has authored more than 20 articles in the areas of infectious diseases and pharmacy education, published in such journals as the American Journal of Health-System Pharmacy, The Annals of Pharmacotherapy, The Consultant Pharmacist, Journal of Experimental and Clinical Medicine, Journal of Pharmacy Practice, and US Pharmacist.
+He has presented more than 20 posters and 50 podium presentations at local, state, and national pharmacy meetings.
+Dr. Chahine serves as a referee for several pharmacy journals, book chapters, and programs.
+He is involved in professional organizations including the American Association of Colleges of Pharmacy, the American College of Clinical Pharmacy, the Florida Society of Health-System Pharmacists, and the Palm Beach Society of Health-System Pharmacists in which he is currently serving as president.
+He has participated in three school-sponsored medical mission trips to Brazil, the Dominican Republic, and Zambia.
+Dr. Chahine graduated from Saint-Joseph University with a “Doctorat d’Exercice en Pharmacie” degree, and from the Lebanese American University with a Doctor of Pharmacy degree.
+He completed a drug information graduate internship at Eli Lilly and a pharmacy practice residency at Mary Imogene Bassett Hospital affiliated with Columbia University.